Skip to main content

 You’ll typically find the control panel on the front of a slide-in range.
 Meanwhile, freestanding ranges tend to have back-mounted controls.
 And, oftentimes, the burner controls are found on that same panel.

-If your current kitchen setup has the stove within a countertop cutout or between cabinets, you could consider replacing it with either a slide-in or freestanding range, depending on what works with your dimensions.
+If your current kitchen setup has the stove in a countertop cutout or between cabinets, you could consider replacing it with either a slide-in or freestanding range, depending on your dimensions.
 But if your range sits all by itself in the kitchen, or one of the sides is exposed, we’d recommend another freestanding model.

 How We Evaluate Gas Ranges

 We evaluate the best ranges a couple different ways.
 When possible, we perform repeatable, scientific tests here in our Cambridge lab—followed by a series of real-world cooking scenarios.
-We measure the maximum and minimum temperature of each burner, test the cooking and baking capabilities of the appliance’s various modes, and evaluate how evenly each oven bakes a sheet of cookies.
+We measure the maximum and minimum temperatures of each burner, test the appliance's cooking and baking capabilities across its various modes, and evaluate how evenly each oven bakes a sheet of cookies.

-In order to keep our guides up-to-date with all the best gas ranges on the market, we also make a few additional recommendations based on other factors.
-We perform extensive research, look at user reviews, and examine product specifications and price points to find the best appliances to suit every budget.
+To keep our guides up-to-date with the best gas ranges on the market, we also make a few additional recommendations based on other factors.
+We conduct extensive research, review user reviews, and examine product specifications and price points to find the best appliances for every budget.

 Read More About Ranges and Cooking on Reviewed